 The Olympic Council of Asia (OCA) held the first Asian Indoor Games in 2005 in Bangkok, which marked a milestone for Muaythai, as it was included in this exciting sporting development.
 The second AIG was held in Macau in 2007 and the third AIG in Hanoi in 2009.

 Simultaneously, the OCA developed the Asian Martial Arts Games, held for the first time in 2009 in Bangkok, Thailand.

-The 4th AIMAG will take place in Incheon, Korea, in 2013 as a test event for the 17th Asian Games in 2014.
+The 4th Asian Indoor & Martial Arts Games will take place in Incheon, Korea from 29 June to 6 July, 2013, as a test event for the 17th Asian Games in 2014.
 IFMA and its Asian continental association FAMA, along with the Korean National Muaythai Federation, are all working hard in preparation for an uplifting sporting experience.

 The 5th AIMAG has already been awarded to Ashgabat, Turkmenistan, in 2017.